 McCarthy Creek Forest, a former tree farm, is approximately 402 acres.
 It is located west of McNamee Road and below the Skyline ridge.
 A meadow in the northern section of the site offers spectacular views and is frequented by a local elk herd.
 Metro's holding protects over five miles of McCarthy Creek and its tributaries, and approximately one-third of the entire McCarthy Creek watershed.
 A network of logging roads, many of which are degraded, traverses the site.
-Plans call for decommissioning roads north of the southern loop road.
+Plans call for decommissioning miles of roads north of the southern loop road.
 Notably, there is a 20-acre patch of mature forest (60 to 80 years old) in the northwest corner of the natural area.

-Hikers and equestrians currently walk or ride the loop road in the south half of the site.
+Hikers and equestrians currently walk or ride the loop road in the south half of the site, including various spur trails on older roadbeds.
 The site is accessed by neighbors.
 Schools and youth organizations also visit the site for field trips.